Management · December 15, 2021

 Reassess business needs

 The pandemic's major upheaval of our society has one silver lining for individuals and businesses—it gave us all a chance to reassess what was working before.
-Employers and workers alike may not have believed that working from home was possible in so many industries, but the pandemic made it clear that working remote does have several benefits such as cutting costs.
+Employers and workers alike may not have believed that working from home was possible in so many industries, but the pandemic made it clear that working remotely has several benefits—including reduced costs.

 When thinking about your hiring practices, start with a quick assessment of what you truly need compared with what you were accustomed to doing before the pandemic.
 If you've lost employees, do you need to backfill those positions or could you adjust your workflow and routines in a more sustainable way?
-Can you automate tasks in order to reduce staffing needs, such as adding a virtual assistant or online tool to schedule appointments?
+Can you automate tasks to reduce staffing needs by adding a virtual assistant or online tool to schedule appointments?

 Reevaluate your business's current needs to help you determine more creative methods for meeting those needs without necessarily increasing staff.